 SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase).
-0 \$13,195 \$16,146 Yes
+0 \$13,195 \$14,131 Yes, the outcome exceeded the Benchmark.

 SS #3: Increase in Positive Outcomes in Employment Status